anandu06dev/ng4StarterKit/README.md

 }
 ```

+An obvious problem here is that this only works for a single entity.
+What if a view model demands multiple sources?
-When building complex user interfaces that require multiple aggregates, we will encounter problems very quickly, if we don't prepare additional layers of abstraction.
+When building complex user interfaces that require multiple aggregates, we will encounter problems very quickly, if we don't prepare additional layers.
-As for the shared view model repositories, they provide different view model schemas for different use cases and combine multiple data or action streams$.
+As for the shared view model repositories, they may provide different view model schemas for different use cases and combine multiple data- or action-streams.

 ```
 @Injectable()
 class OrderForSalesRepository {

     order: OrderForInitialisation = OrderFactory.empty();

     constructor(